 5. When can the criminal record be sealed?

-CRS 18-9-107 convictions may be sealed two (2) years after the case closes.
+Petty offense convictions may be sealed one (1) year after the case closes.
+Class 2 misdemeanor convictions can be sealed two (2) years after the case closes.
 But if the defense attorney succeeds in getting the charges dismissed – meaning that there is no conviction – then the defendant can petition the court for a record seal immediately.3

 - Colorado Revised Statute 18-9-107 – Obstructing highway or other passageway.